bouzouidja/MobilityDB-AWS/README.md

 aws --version
 # aws-cli/2.1.29 Python/3.7.4 Linux/4.14.133-113.105.amzn2.x86_64 botocore/2.0.0
 ```
 AWS requires that all incoming requests are cryptographically signed.
-Let configure some mandatory information in order to use the aws services.
+This are the most important security innformation need to be set up in you host machine in order to manage you aws services remotely.

 [Access Key ID](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds)